Frequently Asked Questions

 Wheelchair Accessibility:

 BBRC currently offers wheelchair accessibility, but with limitations (we are hard at work improving this).
 We have a cabin that is ADA accessible.
-Please contact our Retreat Manager with your specific needs / concerns / requests.
+Please contact Guest Services with your specific needs / concerns / requests.

 Smoking: